AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 December 30^th^, 2021

+# Conventions

+There are a great many individuals referenced in Hanson's work which would have been familiar to readers of his time but are not to ours.
+I have bolded the names of individuals for whom I've added brief biographies at the end of this work (Appendix A).

 # Foreword (1899).

 The purpose of this book is to present some of the evidence of the